polderknowledge/log-module/README.md

 ];
 ```

-Last but not least, copy over the dist configuration files located the `config/` directory to
-your application's autoload directory.

 ## Usage

 This module has a predefined `ErrorLogger` logging channel configured.
 This channel is used to write PHP notices,